Asch conformity experiments: Partner dissent and accuracy

 Asch also varied the method of participants' responding in studies where actors verbalized their responses aloud but the "real" participant responded in writing at the end of each trial.
 Conformity significantly decreased when shifting from public to written responses.

+Social psychologists later interpreted these findings to have reflected both normative and informational social influence.
+Normative influence occurs when individuals go along with the group's incorrect judgment to avoid rejection or disapproval, even when they privately believe the correct answer is obvious.
+Informational influence, on the other hand, emerges when individuals look to others for guidance in situations where they feel uncertain.
+Variations of the Asch paradigm showed that conformity increased when the line comparison task became more difficult, suggesting that uncertainty amplified informational influence.
+The presence of a single dissenter dramatically reduced conformity, highlighting the role of social support in resisting majority pressure.

 Degree of wrongness

 Another research question examined by Asch was whether varying the magnitude of majority "wrongness" affected subject conformity to group norms.
 To answer this question, the difference between the reference line and three comparison lines was systematically increased to determine if there was a point where the extremity of the majority's error affected subject conformity.
 The authors failed to find a point at which subject conformity to the majority was completely eliminated, even when the disparity between lines was increased to 7 inches.